Super Bowl Champion Quarterback Placed on Injured Reserve: Report

 Flacco had started the Broncos’ first eight games, leading the team to a 2-6 record.
 However, he had apparently suffered a neck injury in recent weeks — and the injury didn’t get any better following the team’s 15-13 loss to the Indianapolis Colts in Week 8.

-It also appeared as if Flacco’s patience with the Broncos had wore thin, as he criticized the team’s late-game, conservative play calling — which led to Denver’s loss.
+It also appeared as if Flacco’s patience with the Broncos had worn thin, as he criticized the team’s late-game, conservative play calling — which led to Denver’s loss.

 Here is what the veteran quarterback had to say following the game, via The Denver Post.